-- 19+ Advanced Learning Loans Bursary Fund – for students who have applied for a 19+ Loan
+19+ Advanced Learning Loans Bursary Fund – for students who have applied for a 19+ Loan

 You may be able to receive money from the above funds for things like transport, fees, equipment, lunch and trips if you meet the following criteria.
 There is also support for childcare.

-If annual income is less than £30,000 (if two adults in a household) or £25,000 (if one adult) you may be eligible for support.
+If annual income is less than £30,000 (if two adults in a household) or £25,000 (if one adult) you are eligible for support.
 If you have a household income less than £35,000 (two adults) or £30,000 (one adult) we may be able to support you with the main thing you need for college e.g. a bus pass.
 If your income is higher than this but you are in particular hardship, please get in touch as we can take individual circumstances into account.
-We ask you to complete an application form and provide evidence such as wage slips, benefit statements, bank statements etc which must be dated from July 2015 onwards.
+We ask you to complete an application form and provide evidence such as wage slips, benefit statements, bank statements etc which must be dated from July 2016 onwards.
 This assistance is conditional on your attendance being over 85%.